duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

     1. For the query "**duckduckhack GitHubUsername**", your Goodie returns "GitHubUsername is awesome and has successfully completed the DuckDuckHack Goodie tutorial!".
     2. For the query "**duckduckhack GitHubUsername is awesome**", your Goodie returns **`undef`**, meaning it won't display any result for that query.

+	*Can you guess what the `test_zci()` function does?
+ZCI stands for Zero Click Info.
+The `test_zci()` function verifies what is being returned specifically in the Zero Click Info section of the search page.*

 3. Switch back to your Terminal by clicking on the "**Terminal**" tab.
 4. Type **`prove -Ilib t/IsAwesome/GitHubUsername.t`** and press "**Enter**".
 The prompt should print the results of the test.